jaredboice/daniel-san/README.md

                 { nthId: 3, weekday: FRIDAY }, // and 3rd friday
                 { nthId: -1, weekday: SUNDAY } // a negative nthId means the last occurence of the month ],
-            dateStart: '2019-01-01', // date to start evaluating and processing this account
+            effectiveDateStart: '2019-01-01', // date to start evaluating and processing this account
-            dateEnd: null // null dateEnd represents an ongoing account },
+            effectiveDateEnd: null // null effectiveDateEnd represents an ongoing account },
         { // rule 2
             name: 'jasons birthday party',